-Whether you are a hobbyist or a seamstress who needs a new suing machine to tackle complex projects using leather, you are sure needs something more than the average sewing machine, particularly because only specialized models have features that enable you to work with leather correctly.
+Whether you are a hobbyist or a seamstress who needs a new sewing machine to tackle complex projects using leather, you are sure to need something more than the average sewing machine, particularly because only specialized models have features that enable you to work with leather correctly.
 If you are looking for the best sewing machine for leather on the market to use as a hobbyist or for a business, you need to know that there are a lot of factors to consider before making a purchase.
 This is because sewing machines for leather are more complex and come with a heavier price tag than regular sewing machines.

 To find a high-quality sewing machine for leather, we researched the market and tested multiple models until we found the seven best sewing machines that made it to our top.
 From our editor’s choice, the JUKI DDL-8700-Servo Industrial Straight Stitch Sewing Machine, to models that allow you to work with multiple types of fabrics including denim, we considered multiple features when selecting the best sewing machines for leather.
 Some of the factors that we took into account during our research include speed, dimensions, built-in stitches count, weight, and warranty.